Early Support for Infants and Toddlers (ESIT)

 When we meet a new family we see a child with unique abilities and individual needs.
 We see moms and dads who are eager for information and tools so they can help their child reach their full potential.

 Every family is paired with a Family Resources Coordinator and a service provider(s) from a team that includes speech-language pathologists, physical therapists, occupational therapists, social workers and early childhood special educators.
 In addition to providing individualized direct therapy and education services, our Early Support providers coach families and caregivers on how to recognize learning opportunities which occur during typical family routines.

 We support, inform, and empower parents, grandparents, siblings and other care providers – who truly are the key to the child’s development.
 Together, we create an Individualized Family Service Plan (IFSP) that not only addresses each family’s unique concerns, but also their unique hopes and dreams.

 Everyone participates.
 We take the journey together!

-Anyone can refer a child to our Early Intervention program.
+Anyone can refer a child to our Early Support program.
 If you have questions or concerns about your child’s development, we recommend that you talk with your health care provider.
-However you do not need a doctor referral to initiate Early Intervention services.
+However you do not need a doctor referral to initiate Early Support services.

-A full developmental evaluation is the first step to find out if your child is eligible for Early Intervention services.
-This takes place in an informal setting with you, your child, and a team of early intervention professionals, who will observe how your child plays, communicates, and interacts with others.
+A full developmental evaluation is the first step to find out if your child is eligible for Early Support services.
+This takes place in an informal setting with you, your child, and a team of early support professionals, who will observe how your child plays, communicates, and interacts with others.